beezee/qwick-refactor/README.md

 understanding and I iterated on my simplification process.

-Eventually I got to the point where I had millions of verifications piled up that my simplification was behavior perserving, and the quirky algorithm underneath this Jackson Pollock of a function was pretty clear to me.
+Eventually I got to the point where I had millions of verifications piled up that my simplification was behavior preserving, and the quirky algorithm underneath this Jackson Pollock of a function was pretty clear to me.
 When I could explain it in simple words, I translated it to `cleanedUp` and locked